sanderdlm/chop/README.md

 ## Credit

 This tool is of course inspired and based on the awesome [cachetool](https://github.com/gordalina/cachetool).
-All the FCGI socket code is handled by [hollodotme/fast-cgi-client](https://github.com/hollodotme/fast-cgi-client).
+All the FastCGI socket code is handled by [hollodotme/fast-cgi-client](https://github.com/hollodotme/fast-cgi-client).